-Transport to Port Barton has come, well, a long distance over the past few years.
-The road is still unpaved in parts, and nothing can be done about the waves at certain times of year, but overall the ride is shorter and more comfortable than ever.
+Transport to Port Barton has come, well, a long way over the past few years.
+The road is still unpaved in parts, and nothing can be done about the waves at certain times of year, but overall the ride is shorter and smoother than ever.
 Here’s the lowdown on transport to Port Barton:

 Transport from Puerto Princesa to Port Barton

 Recaro Van from Puerto Princesa to Port Barton:

 Recaro’s air-conditioned vans are the fastest and most comfortable transport to Port Barton, however if you’re unfortunate enough to be assigned a seat in the back row, you’ll probably heave a sigh of relief when this trip is over.
 Vans leave from the San Jose Terminal in Puerto Princesa at:

 – 6pm (this last trip may not happen if there are not enough passengers.)

 The ride takes just under three hours one way.
 Tickets are 300 pesos per person from the terminal, or 500 if you’re getting picked up at the airport.
 Text or call ahead (a few days in advance is ideal) to reserve seats.